Biclique Reconfiguration in Bipartite Graphs: Introduction

 In the context of combinatorial reconfiguration, there is another example (not about bicliques) that actually shows a case where the bipartiteness restriction cannot be overcome. {\ISR} is one of the most well-studied problems in the field of combinatorial reconfiguration.
 It is studied under three modification models, \emph{token addition and removal} (TAR)~\cite{ItoDHPSUU11}, \emph{token jumping} (TJ)~\cite{KaminskiMM12}, and \emph{token sliding} (TS)~\cite{HearnD05}, and known to be PSPACE-complete under all of them on general graphs.
 The complexity of {\ISR} on bipartite graphs was open for some years, and Lokshtanov and Mouawad \cite{LokshtanovM19} resolved it in a somewhat surprising way: they showed that on bipartite graphs, it is PSPACE-complete under TS, but NP-complete under TJ and TAR\@.
-Thus, it is strictly easier than the general case when restricted to bipartite graphs under some models (assuming that $\mathrm{NP} \ne \mathrm{PSPACE}$).
+Thus, under some models, restriction to bipartite graphs makes the problem strictly easier than on general graphs (assuming that $\mathrm{NP} \ne \mathrm{PSPACE}$).